Author

 So instead of just looking at what the non-custodial parent earns, Washington combines both parents' monthly net incomes into a single pool, looks up a basic support obligation from the economic table, and then splits that obligation between the parents proportionally.
 If you earn 60% of the combined income, you're responsible for 60% of the obligation.

 Here's what that looks like in practice.
 Let's say Parent A nets $4,500 per month after taxes and mandatory deductions, and Parent B nets $2,500.
 Their combined income is $7,000.
-For two children at $7,000 combined income, the 2026 economic table would show a basic support obligation of approximately $1,450 per month.
+For two children at $7,000 combined income, the 2026 economic table would show a basic support obligation of $1,450 per month.
 Parent A, who earns 64% of the total, would be responsible for about $928.
 Parent B would be responsible for $522.
 The parent who has the children less of the time pays their share as a transfer payment to the other parent.

 Want to check your own numbers?
 Use our Washington child support calculator to run the estimate instantly, or the Professional Worksheet Wizard for the full 8-part breakdown.